genesys/bold360-mobile-docs-android/docs/chat-configuration/tracking-events/events-and-notifications.md

 Potential usages
 {: .strong-sub-title .mt-6}
-- Accessibility service API usage for announcing of elements.(todo: link to sample)
+- Accessibility service API usage for announcing of elements before they are added to the chat.
 - Intercept informative elements as, system messages, from being injected to the chat, and display the needed information on apps external UI component.
 - Disable features for all or specific messages. e.g. prevent [instant feedback]({{'/docs/advanced-topics/feedback/instant-feedback' | relative_url}}) on bot reponses.
+- Prevent bad language on the chat, by intercepting those messages.

 > Disclaimer: